Music is a living, breathing, world-wide art form that is being invented and re-invented everyday…

 Play.
 Just “messing around” often leads to some very exciting discoveries.

 Abandon.
 When the process is right, work and play become one and I forget that I am there.
-I have no sense of my self as separate from the process, no worry, no self-consciousness, no trying, no hang-ups on the quality of the outcome.
+I have no sense of my self as separate from the process.
+And there is no room for worry, self-consciousness, or self-doubt.

 The Meaning of Life.
 Every life, well-lived, is an act of creation.